B3CKDOOR/Discord-LiveBot/README.md

 # Discord-LiveBot
 # Just trying to get it working, not adding features
-# YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP, BOTS ARE OKAY
+# YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP
-An app that allows you to be inside a bot!
+An app that allows you to see / act like an discord bot

 At the moment, livebot is still in extreme beta.
 To run it, open a terminal window in the main directory, then type `npm test`.